Register for Classes

 Effective fall 2013 and beyond, all newly enrolled AAP students pursuing a master’s degree or graduate certificate must continuously enroll in their academic program during Fall and Spring semesters in order to maintain good standing and admission status.

-January intersession, May intensive and Summer sessions have been excluded from this requirement.
-Continuous enrollment entitles students to advising services, career services, and use of the Johns Hopkins facilities, including library facilities.
+January intersession, May intensive, and Summer sessions have been excluded from this requirement.
+Continuous enrollment entitles students to advise services, career services, and use of the Johns Hopkins facilities, including library facilities.
 AAP students will still have a maximum of 5 years to complete all degree requirements applied toward graduation.
 Exemptions from the continuous enrollment policy will be granted only for documented medical emergencies, approved leave of absence, or military services.
 Requests for the exemption to the policy should be made to firstname.lastname@example.org with supporting documentation.
 Those requesting an office Leave of Absence, should complete the online Leave of Absence Request form.